maxmodapp/Smart-alarm-system/README.md

 ## Protocol

 Commands are newline-terminated ASCII messages: `ARM`, `DISARM`, `GET`, `HIST`, and `z1=0|1` through `z3=0|1`.
 The EDU-CIAA reports its state and bitmasks over UART; the ESP32 converts them to JSON and broadcasts them over WebSocket.
 See [docs/PROTOCOL.md](docs/PROTOCOL.md) for the complete contract and camera endpoints.

-## Known limitations

-- The system operates over the LAN using `ws://` and `http://`; it has no authentication or encryption.
-- Wi-Fi credentials are supplied at compile time in a Git-ignored `secrets.h` file.
-- The ESP32 stores up to 120 events in RAM; history is lost after a restart.
-- The app mirrors the five-second countdown locally because the firmware does not transmit the remaining time.
-- The app does not send background push notifications.
-- Sensors are wired, and this version is limited to three zones.
-- Full prototype recordings are available in [docs/videos](docs/videos) and indexed in [docs/DEMOS.md](docs/DEMOS.md).

 ## Portfolio contribution